JinYize/NRSTED-Pytorch/databases/readme.md

-Please place the database created by prepare_CSIQ_SRRED.m and prepare_CSIQ_TRRED.m under this folder.
+Please place or link the database created by prepare_CSIQ_SRRED.m and prepare_CSIQ_TRRED.m under this folder.